-It could be that your body clock is out of sync, making sticking to a regular schedule more challenging than it needs to be.
-Whether you’re staying up too late, struggling to get out of bed in the morning, or you’re burning the candle at both ends, this article will give you plenty of helpful tips to fix your sleep schedule.
+Your body clock may be out of sync, making it more challenging to stick to a regular schedule.
+Whether you’re staying up too late, struggling to get out of bed in the morning, or both, this article will give you helpful tips to fix your sleep schedule.

 Many of our biological functions, including sleep, are controlled by our internal body clock, also known as a circadian rhythm.
-It’s a 24-hour cycle that gives the body cues about when it’s time to eat, sleep, digest food, etc. Just about every organism has one, though some species don’t have the same 24-hour schedule that humans do.
+This 24-hour cycle gives the body cues about when it’s time to eat, sleep, digest food, etc. Just about every organism has one, though some species don’t have the same 24-hour schedule that humans do.